David Walters (swimmer)

 David Walters (born September 27, 1987), also known as Dave Walters, is an American former competition swimmer, Olympic gold medalist, and world record-holder in the 4x200 meter freestyler relay.
 At the 2008 Summer Olympics, Walters earned a gold medal by swimming in the heats of the 4×200-meter freestyle relay.
 As part of the American team, he also formerly held the world record in the 4×100-meter medley relay (long course).
 Walters is also a seven-time medalist (five gold, one silver, one bronze) at the World Aquatics Championships.

 Early years and education

 Walters was born in Newport News, Virginia.
 He graduated from Tabb High School in Yorktown, Virginia, where he competed for the Tabb Tigers high school swim team.
-He received an athletic scholarship to attend the University of Texas in Austin, Texas, where he swam for coach Eddie Reese's Texas Longhorns swimming and diving team in National Collegiate Athletic Association (NCAA) and Big 12 Conference competition from 2007 to 2010.
+He received an athletic scholarship to attend the University of Texas in Austin, Texas, where he swam for Hall of Fame coach Eddie Reese and Kris Kubik's Texas Longhorns swimming and diving team in National Collegiate Athletic Association (NCAA) and Big 12 Conference competition from 2007 to 2010.
 He was a four-time Big 12 champion, a six-time All-American, and won the individual NCAA national championship in the 200-yard freestyle in 2008.
 At the conclusion of his 2009–10 senior year, the Longhorns won the NCAA national team championship.